ITSUREN/OnlineShopping/README.md

 ## 3️⃣-Layered Clean-ish Architecture
 > [!WARNING]
-> This project doesn't use any encryption scheme whatsoever to store it's user passwords and Encrypt Option for Database access has been set to false.
+> This project doesn't use any encryption scheme whatsoever to store its user passwords, and the Encrypt Option for Database access has been set to false.

 Adapted from a 4-Layered Design down to a 3-Layered Clean-ish Architecture
 <figure style="display:flex; flex-direction: column; align-items: center;">